Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

 Figure~\ref{fig:difference} shows a graph, which after the removal of the edges from an optimal \badt solution, results in a graph that still has a bad cycle.
 The graph from Figure~\ref{fig:difference} satisfies $\optcc = \opt = 4$.
 The edges $\{ac,ae,bf,df\}$ are a valid cover.
-After removing them, there are still bad cycles such $a,b,c,f$.
-However, there is an alternative optimal cover, namely all the negative edges, that deleted all the bad cycles.
-Thus, such strategy cannot be used to prove that Question~\ref{quest} has an affirmative answer.
-It should also be noted that Question~\ref{quest} only makes sense for complete graphs.
-There are non-complete signed graphs with many bad cycles, without having a bad triangle.
+After removing them, there are still bad cycles such as $a,b,c,f$.
+However, there is an alternative optimal cover, namely all the negative edges, that deletes all the bad cycles.
+Thus, a simple feasibility argument cannot be used to prove that $\optcc = \opt$.
+Note that the question only makes sense for complete graphs.
+There exist non-complete graphs with many bad cycles, without having a bad triangle.